 While sometimes unavoidable, interlineations should be avoided whenever possible.
 A document is more presentable to your client, to the beneficiaries, and to a court, if changes are incorporated in the original form rather than by handwritten corrections.
+(A client should also be cautioned not to attempt to make alterations to their will by handwritten interlineation, as such can lead to costly and complex problems after death.)

-3. Numbering, Headings and Order
+- 31 - 3.
+Numbering, Headings and Order

 For clarity, number the paragraphs and subparagraphs of the will.
 Headings may be useful in organizing a will and in assisting the reader (and the client) to locate a particular paragraph.

 Always try to insert the various provisions of the will in a logical sequence.
 For example: